Zacks Investment Research Lowers Atlas (NYSE:ATCO) to Sell

-Atlas (NYSE:ATCO) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research report issued on Thursday, Zacks.com reports.
+Zacks Investment Research cut shares of Atlas (NYSE:ATCO) from a hold rating to a sell rating in a report released on Thursday morning, Zacks.com reports.

 According to Zacks, “Atlas Corp. is an asset manager which owns and operates the businesses in which it invests.
 The company’s wholly-owned subsidiaries include Seaspan and APR.
 Seaspan is containership owner/operator while APR is in mobile power solutions as a lessor and operator.
 Atlas Corp., formerly known as Seaspan Corporation, is based in HONG KONG, China. “

-Other equities analysts have also issued reports about the company.
-Stifel Nicolaus boosted their price target on Atlas from $9.50 to $11.00 and gave the stock a “hold” rating in a research report on Monday, December 7th.
-Jefferies Financial Group raised their price target on shares of Atlas from $10.00 to $11.00 and gave the company a “hold” rating in a report on Wednesday, November 11th.
-Finally, BMO Capital Markets decreased their price objective on shares of Atlas from $47.00 to $46.00 and set an “outperform” rating for the company in a research report on Friday, October 30th.
-One analyst has rated the stock with a sell rating, three have given a hold rating and two have issued a buy rating to the stock.
-Atlas presently has a consensus rating of “Hold” and an average price target of $16.38.
+A number of other research analysts have also recently weighed in on the stock.
+BMO Capital Markets dropped their price objective on shares of Atlas from $47.00 to $46.00 and set an outperform rating for the company in a report on Friday, October 30th.
+Jefferies Financial Group boosted their price target on shares of Atlas from $10.00 to $11.00 and gave the stock a hold rating in a report on Wednesday, November 11th.
+Finally, Stifel Nicolaus boosted their price target on shares of Atlas from $9.50 to $11.00 and gave the stock a hold rating in a report on Monday, December 7th.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating and two have assigned a buy rating to the company’s stock.
+The stock has an average rating of Hold and an average price target of $16.38.

-Atlas (NYSE:ATCO) last issued its earnings results on Monday, November 9th.
-The company reported $0.27 EPS for the quarter, missing the Zacks’ consensus estimate of $0.28 by ($0.01).
+Atlas (NYSE:ATCO) last announced its quarterly earnings data on Monday, November 9th.
+The company reported $0.27 earnings per share for the quarter, missing analysts’ consensus estimates of $0.28 by ($0.01).
+The business had revenue of $386.20 million during the quarter, compared to analyst estimates of $375.11 million.
 Atlas had a net margin of 21.49% and a return on equity of 9.14%.
-The business had revenue of $386.20 million during the quarter, compared to analysts’ expectations of $375.11 million.
-As a group, equities research analysts forecast that Atlas will post 1.08 EPS for the current year.
+On average, research analysts forecast that Atlas will post 1.08 EPS for the current fiscal year.

+The business also recently disclosed a quarterly dividend, which will be paid on Monday, February 1st.
+Stockholders of record on Wednesday, January 20th will be given a dividend of $0.125 per share.
+The ex-dividend date of this dividend is Tuesday, January 19th.
+This represents a $0.50 annualized dividend and a dividend yield of 4.45%.
+Atlas’s dividend payout ratio is presently 64.10%.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Zurcher Kantonalbank Zurich Cantonalbank acquired a new position in Atlas in the fourth quarter worth about $88,000.
-Virginia Retirement Systems ET AL acquired a new stake in shares of Atlas during the 3rd quarter valued at approximately $96,000.
-Sprott Inc. lifted its stake in Atlas by 15.3% during the third quarter.
-Sprott Inc. now owns 26,806 shares of the company’s stock worth $240,000 after purchasing an additional 3,549 shares during the last quarter.
-Whittier Trust Co. of Nevada Inc. acquired a new position in Atlas in the third quarter worth $358,000.
-Finally, D.A.
-Davidson & CO. bought a new stake in Atlas during the third quarter valued at $694,000.
-52.06% of the stock is owned by institutional investors.
+Several large investors have recently modified their holdings of the company.
+BlackRock Inc. lifted its position in shares of Atlas by 5.5% during the 3rd quarter.
+BlackRock Inc. now owns 2,801,319 shares of the company’s stock worth $25,044,000 after buying an additional 146,179 shares during the last quarter.
+Morgan Stanley raised its position in Atlas by 3.4% during the 3rd quarter.
+Morgan Stanley now owns 1,616,243 shares of the company’s stock worth $14,449,000 after buying an additional 52,807 shares during the last quarter.
+Miller Value Partners LLC raised its position in Atlas by 52.9% during the 3rd quarter.
+Miller Value Partners LLC now owns 1,028,960 shares of the company’s stock worth $9,199,000 after buying an additional 355,900 shares during the last quarter.
+Punch & Associates Investment Management Inc. grew its stake in shares of Atlas by 2.4% during the 3rd quarter.
+Punch & Associates Investment Management Inc. now owns 963,865 shares of the company’s stock worth $8,617,000 after purchasing an additional 22,305 shares during the period.
+Finally, Equitable Holdings Inc. grew its stake in shares of Atlas by 50.0% during the 3rd quarter.
+Equitable Holdings Inc. now owns 489,879 shares of the company’s stock worth $4,380,000 after purchasing an additional 163,237 shares during the period.
+Institutional investors and hedge funds own 52.06% of the company’s stock.

 About Atlas